vespa-engine/sample-apps/billion-scale-image-search/README.md

 - Dimension reduction with PCA - The centroid vectors are compressed from 768 dimensions to 128 dimensions.
 This allows indexing 6x more centroids on the same instance type due to the reduced memory footprint.
 With Vespa's support for distributed search, coupled with powerful high memory instances, this allows Vespa to scale cost efficiently to trillion-sized vector datasets.
-- The trained PCA matrix matmul operation which projects the 768 dim vector to 128 dims is evaluated in Vespa using accelerated inference, both at indexing time and at query time.
+- The trained PCA matrix and matrix multiplication which projects the 768-dim vectors to 128-dimensions is evaluated in Vespa using accelerated inference, both at indexing time and at query time.
 The PCA weights are represented also using ONNX.
 - Phased ranking.
 The image embedding vectors are also projected to 128 dimensions, stored using memory mapped [paged attribute tensors](https://docs.vespa.ai/en/attributes.html#paged-attributes).
 Full precision vectors are on stored on disk in Vespa summary store.
-The first-phase coarse search ranks vectors in the reduced vector space and results are merged from all nodes before the final ranking phase in the stateless layer.
+The first-phase coarse search ranks vectors in the reduced vector space, per node, and results are merged from all nodes before the final ranking phase in the stateless layer.
-The second phase is implemented in the stateless container layer using [accelerated inference](https://blog.vespa.ai/stateful-model-serving-how-we-accelerate-inference-using-onnx-runtime/).
+The final ranking phase is implemented in the stateless container layer using [accelerated inference](https://blog.vespa.ai/stateful-model-serving-how-we-accelerate-inference-using-onnx-runtime/).
 - Combining approximate nearest neighbor search with [filters](https://blog.vespa.ai/constrained-approximate-nearest-neighbor-search/), filtering can be on url, caption, image height, width, safety probability, NSFW label, and more.
 - Hybrid ranking, both textual sparse matching features and the CLIP similarity, can be used when ranking images.